VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 Then, we install Ubuntu image on Virtual Box with 4GB RAM & 10GB storage.
 But we got limited by the disk storage but our nodes were "under disk pressure" and were unable to run.
 We advise to allow 32GB disk space to be more than enough.
 At the end of the implementation, we reached 24GB of used space.

 Despite that k3s is smaller version of Kubernetes that is better suited to devices with less capacity.
-We would need more raspberry models (to install one node per raspberry) or a better model like Raspberry 4B (to handle the whole cluster memory charge).
+We would need more raspberry models (to install one node per raspberry) to build a real distributed architecture or a better model like Raspberry 4B (to handle the whole cluster memory charge).